Peña El Paso

 If you're shopping in El Paso right now, the picture is mixed but tilted in your favor compared to the worst of the 2022-2023 window.

-- Inventory is tighter than a year ago.
-That means the right home in your price range may move quickly.
+• Inventory is tighter than the peak.
+The right home in your price range may move quickly.
 Be pre-approved before you start touring.

-- Sellers are getting close to ask.
-0.99 list-to-sale ratio means there's not a lot of room to lowball.
+• Sellers are getting close to ask.
+A list-to-sale ratio near 0.99 means there's not a lot of room to lowball.
 Expect to pay close to listing price on a well-priced home in good condition.

 What it means for sellers

-- Pricing matters more than ever.
-With list-to-sale at 0.99, the market is rewarding sellers who price right and punishing the ones who don't.
+• Pricing matters more than ever.
+With list-to-sale near 0.99, the market rewards sellers who price right and punishes the ones who don't.
 Overpriced homes still sit.

-- The Far East and West Side are moving fastest.
-53 to 71 days on market in March.
+• The Far East and West Side tend to move fastest.
 If you're in those areas, momentum is on your side.

 Methodology and sources

-Numbers in this report are sourced directly from the Greater El Paso Association of REALTORS (GEPAR) MLS Sold Market Analysis report, filtered to Single Family Residence, aggregated from per-ZIP data using Peña El Paso Realty Group's published ZIP-to-area map.
-April 2026 figures are partial month-to-date through 2026-04-26 and will be replaced with full-month numbers once May 1 data is available.
-Last data pull: 2026-04-26.
+Numbers in this report come directly from the Greater El Paso Association of REALTORS (GEPAR) MLS Sold Market Analysis, filtered to Single Family Residence, aggregated from per-ZIP data using Peña El Paso Realty Group's published ZIP-to-area map.
+The tables above update automatically each month as new GEPAR data is released; the latest month shown is May 2026.

-For the full historical dataset (14 months back through January 2025) or to ask a question about your specific neighborhood, contact us at (915) 355-3477 or john@penaelpaso.com.
+For the full historical dataset (back through January 2025) or to ask a question about your specific neighborhood, contact us at (915) 355-3477 or john@penaelpaso.com.

 Frequently Asked Questions